Best Film for the Canon EOS ELAN 7NE

-Transparency film is viewed as a challenge to shoot as a consequence of the limited dynamic range.
-A great time to try it would be during the golden hour.
+Slide film is considered to be tricky to use as a consequence of the limited dynamic range.
+A very good time to test it out would be during the golden hour.

-The Canon Elan 7NE takes 35mm film that comes in metal canisters.
-It can also be referred to as 135 film, and it is the most popular type of film.
+35mm film that is in metal canisters is used by the Canon EOS ELAN 7NE.
+It can also be called 135 film, and it is the most commonly used type of film.

-120 or 220 film, used with medium format cameras, is the only other film format you are going to encounter.
+120 or 220 film, used by medium format cameras, is the only other type of film you are likely to come across}.

-Swapping the film stock you are using will transform the look of your shots.
-This is an example of the marvelous things about using film.
+Swapping the film you are using will change the look of your photos.
+This is one of the fantastic things about using film.

-Nearly all available 35mm film for sale today has a DX code.
-This makes it possible for cameras to detect and set the ISO of the film loaded into the camera.
+Nearly all new 35mm film offered at this point has DX encoding.
+This lets electronically controlled cameras to automatically detect and set the ISO of the film loaded.

-There are limited options for where to get 35mm film developed.
-For a more thorough explanation of the options, have a look at my article on Where to Get Film Developed.
+There are limited choices for where to get film processed.
+For a more extensive discussion of the choices you can check out my guide on Where to Get Film Developed.

-WARNING: Film is not processed locally at big box stores and pharmacies.
-They mail the film off-site to be processed by a 3rd party.
-As a consequence, you will not get your processed negatives back.
+WARNING: Film does not get processed locally at big box stores and pharmacies.
+They mail the film off to be processed by a separate company.
+Because of that, you will not be given your negatives back.